 - be happy

-- Viewing your target lists on a daily basis has most likely not been a tactic you’ve applied regularly.
+- Viewing your target lists daily has most likely not been a tactic you’ve applied regularly.
 How will you remind yourself to do this every day?

-- Where can you store these lists so that they’re available for you to view when you need to make a decision?
+- Where can you store these lists so they’re available to view when you need to make a decision?

-Take a few moments each day (or at least each week) to reflect on what you’ve been doing to work toward your personal priorities and targets and your work priorities and targets.
+Take a few moments each day (or at least each week) to reflect on what you’ve been doing to work toward your personal and work priorities and targets.

 - What tasks (small, medium, large, and extra-grande) did I finish and need to celebrate?